Volkswagen Golf Mk7: Overview

 A van version based on the three-door Golf was sold only in Ireland to commercial customers and was cancelled as corporations opted for the bigger Volkswagen Caddy.

 At launch in the US market, Volkswagen also offered the Golf Sport model.
 Around 650 of these SE four-door models were built, equipped with a six-speed automatic transmission.
 Offered in either Pure White or Platinum Gray, the Sport model is visually enhanced with a body kit that includes a front lip spoiler, side skirts, a rear valence, a larger rear spoiler, and chrome exhaust tips.

 The Golf went on sale in the UK in early January and was released in Australia in April 2013.

 In Brazil, the Golf Mk7 went on sale in September 2013, only in the High-line and GTI trims, along with the Comfortline trim, which was made available from March 2014.
 All models were imported from Germany until 2015, when local assembly commenced.

-At its introduction in 2013, it won the Car of the Year Japan Award, the first time it was awarded to a European product.
+When it was introduced in 2013, it won the Car of the Year Japan Award, the first time it was awarded to a European product.